-Burning waste of any kind in an open fire is prohibited, except 1) to dispose of waste produced by commercial agricultural operations, which must be done under strict conditions, and 2) backyard burning of plant trimmings and leaves allowed ONLY for residents of the Santa Ynez Valley, by permit and under strict conditions.
+Burning waste of any kind in an open fire is prohibited, except 1) to dispose of waste produced by commercial agricultural operations, which must be done under strict conditions, and 2) backyard burning of plant trimmings and leaves allowed in specific areas by permit and under strict conditions.
 The District will investigate complaints of smoke nuisance and burns suspected of not meeting the conditions required.
 See Complaint Process.

 |Agricultural and Prescribed|

 Agricultural burning – allowed for commercial agricultural operations with a permit from fire department, only on permissive burn day (see Burn Days).
 Agricultural operations includes the growing of crops or raising of farm animals, as well as forest management, range improvement, habitat improvement for wildlife or game, and disease or pest prevention.

 Prescribed or controlled burns / wildland vegetation management – controlled burns performed by official fire agencies, the National Forest Service, and Vandenberg Air Force Base are allowed with a permit, only on a permissive burn day.